gbmsaraujo/gbmsaraujo/README.md

 <strong> About me </strong> 😁

-I'm Gabriel, 29 years old, Web Development Student and looking to grow up, learn and develop myself in a tech area.
-I'm searching for an opportunity to get my first job in tech area. 👩‍💻 And also, I'm finishing my chemistry graduation.👨‍🔬
+I'm Gabriel, 29 years old, Frontend Engineering and looking to grow up, learn and develop myself.

-I consider myself a dynamic, communicative and proactive, who loves to lead projects.
-I always like being connected to new trends, innovating soon as possible my skills, and keeping my focus on my priorities. 🤓
+I consider myself a dynamic, communicative and proactive, who loves to lead projects, being connected to new trends and new technologies. 🤓